Nausea and vomiting are common symptoms that are associated with a variety of conditions (Mayo Clinic 2023).

 - Consider administering medicines such as antacids or antiemetics

-- Provide clear fluids such as water, herbal tea, diluted juice or frozen drinks and ensure the client takes frequent small sips to prevent dehydration
+- Provide clear fluids such as water or herbal tea and ensure the client takes frequent small sips to prevent dehydration

 - Consider giving oral rehydration fluids